Leadwerks/Documentation/Lua/CreateInterface.md

 Returns a new interface object.

+## Remarks

+If the interface is created on a camera or world, it will be rendered using [Tile](Tile.md) objects.
+If the interface is created on a camera it will be drawn after the camera is rendered.
+If the interface is created on a world, it will be drawn after all cameras are rendered.

 ## Example

 Several examples are shown below to demonstrate different types of programs you can create.